 There are numerous car hire companies operating in Japan.
-One of the biggest is Nippon Rent-A-Car (tel: +81 3 6859 6234; www.nipponrentacar.co.jp).
-You can also get discounts with car hire and train fare package deals by booking at JR Eki Rent A Car; just look for the travel centres in every JR station (www.ekiren.co.jp).
+Some of the biggest are Nippon Rent-A-Car (tel: +81 3 6859 6234; www.nipponrentacar.co.jp) and JR Eki Rent A Car (www.ekiren.co.jp).
 All foreign visitors need an International Driving Permit in order to hire a car.
 The minimum age for driving in Japan is 18 years old.

-Taxi drivers are very professional, but tend not to speak English, so it is advisable to have your destination written out in Japanese, together with the name of some nearby landmark.
-A map may also help, as Japanese streets can be complicated and some taxi drivers may get confused.
-Hotels can provide this service.
+Taxi drivers are very professional but tend not to speak English, so it is advisable to have your destination written out in Japanese, together with the name of some nearby landmark.
+Alternatively, ask your hotel for help or use a map to better communicate with the taxi driver.

-A peculiarity of all Japanese taxis is that the rear doors are operated automatically by the driver - you shouldn't try to open or close the doors yourself.
+Beware that all the rear doors of Japanese taxis are operated automatically by the driver - you shouldn't try to open or close the doors yourself.
 Tipping is not customary and could offend.

-Cycling is a pleasant way to enjoy exploring Japan, and often faster than using public transport.
-Bicycle rental is available in all major cities, especially those with major sightseeing attractions such as Tokyo, Kamakura, Kyoto, Nara and Hiroshima.
+Cycling is a pleasant way to enjoy exploring Japan and can be faster than using public transport in some instances.
+Bicycle rental is available in all major cities, especially those with major sightseeing attractions, including Tokyo, Kamakura, Kyoto, Nara and Hiroshima.
 Local tourist information centres can provide details.

-There are regular long-distance bus services running between all the major regions and cities in Japan.
+Long-distance bus services run regularly between all the major regions and cities in Japan.
 Both daytime and overnight buses are available.
-It’s a cheap way to travel and sightseeing time during the day can be maximised by travelling at night.
+It is a cheap way to travel.
+Also, by travelling at night, you can maximise sightseeing time during the day.

-Seat belts are compulsory and the speed limit on expressways is up to 100kph (62mph) although many drivers exceed this.
-In cities the speed limit is 40kph (25mph).
+Seat belts are compulsory, and the speed limit on expressways is up to 100kph (62mph).
+In cities, the speed limit is 40kph (25mph).
 The use of mobile phones is illegal when driving.

 An International Driving Permit is required.
 It's also advisable to have your passport on hand for additional identification.
-Foreign drivers can use an international licence for up to one year, but if staying longer you are required to transfer to a local Japanese licence.
+Foreign drivers can use an international licence for up to one year but must transfer to a local Japanese licence if staying longer.

 Traffic in cities is often congested, and extremely narrow roads can be found in both urban and rural areas.

-Public transport is well developed, clean and efficient yet crowded during rush hours.
+Public transport is well developed, clean and efficient, but crowded during rush hours.
 The underground systems and suburban rail services, which serve all the main cities, are very convenient.
-Tokyo and Osaka both have loop lines, which make navigating the major areas of the city a little less confusing.
-Tokyo also has one working tram - the Toden-Arakawa line running 12km (7.5 miles) from Waseda via Ikebukuro to Minowa-bashi in northeast Tokyo.
+Tokyo and Osaka both have loop lines, which make navigating the surrounding areas a little less confusing.
+Tokyo also has one working tram - the Toden-Arakawa line that runs 12km (7.5mi) from Waseda via Ikebukuro to Minowabashi in northeast Tokyo.

 Bus: Because of a general lack of English signs, these can be confusing and are best used with someone who knows the system.
-Otherwise you should get exact details of your destination from your hotel.
+Otherwise, you should get the exact details of your destination from your hotel.
 Fares systems are highly automated, and passes are usually available.
-In Tokyo (www.tokyobus.or.jp) you pay a flat fare on entering a bus, but elsewhere - especially if you're travelling over a distance in the countryside and suburbs - you pay on exiting the bus, depending on the distance you have travelled.
+In Tokyo (www.tokyobus.or.jp), you pay a flat fare when boarding a bus, but elsewhere - especially if you're travelling over a distance in the countryside and suburbs - you pay when you are about to alight so the fare depends on the distance you have travelled.
 This is indicated by a fare board at the front of the bus.

 Metro: All of Japan's largest cities have subway systems.
 Tokyo has two underground systems: the Tokyo Metro system (www.tokyometro.jp/en) and the Toei (www.kotsu.metro.tokyo.jp).
 Tickets for Toei lines are not valid for the Tokyo Metro and vice versa, so you must buy a transfer ticket.
 A variety of tickets are available including a monthly open pass, one-day open ticket, 14 tickets for the price of 10 and a Tokyo Combination ticket.
 The most convenient passes are the PASMO (www.pasmo.co.jp) and Suica (www.jreast.co.jp/e/pass/suica.html) stored-value cards that can be used on all subway lines as well as JR and private railway lines and buses in the Tokyo area.

-There are also two ultra-luxururious train services.
-Train Suite Shiki-Shirma (www.jreast.co.jp/shiki-shima/en) offers 1-3 night itineraries around northeastern Japan, and include destinations such as Naruko Hot Springs, Nikko Toshugo Shrine and Hirosaki Castle.
-Twilight Express Mizukaze (www.twilightexpress-mizukaze.jp) has a choice of five itineraries in western Japan, and includes stops in Kyoto, Osaka and the Sea of Japan.
+There are also two ultra-luxurious train services.
+Train Suite Shiki-Shima (www.jreast.co.jp/shiki-shima/en) offers 1-3 night itineraries around north-eastern Japan that include destinations such as Naruko Hot Springs, Nikko Toshogu Shrine and Hirosaki Castle.
+Twilight Express Mizukaze (www.twilightexpress-mizukaze.jp) offers a choice of two itineraries in western Japan and includes stops in Kyoto, Osaka and Fukawa Bay.
 The impressive interiors showcase Japanese design and craftsmanship and prices are correspondingly steep.